noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### key APIs
 	- Notifications API
 		- lets the app display system notifications to the user
+		- uses the same mechanisms as a native app (mostly)
+		- split into two non technical areaas
+			- Invocation API
+				- controls how to make yoru notifications appear
+					- styling, vibration, etc
+				- invoked from the client / server (if pushed)
+			- Interaction API
+				- controls what happens when the user engages with the notification
+				- handled in the service worker
 	- Push API
 		- allows a service worker to handle push messages from a server
 			- even while the app is not active
+	- service worker api
+		- responds to push message events in the background and relays them to your application